ddavidhe/group-11-348/milestone-2/readme.md

 - Getting the form of all drivers within a window of a given season.
 The user would give a season, starting round, and ending round, and be able to see how each driver performed during the window.
 The SQL implementation is found in `milestone-2/queries/feature-1/driver_form.sql`.
 - Getting the average lap time of a driver for a given race.
 The SQL implementation is found in `milestone-2/queries/feature-2/average_lap.sql`.
 - Getting the time difference between a selected driver's first lap and pit laps, for a selected race.
 The SQL implementation is found in `milestone-2/queries/feature-3/pit_delta.sql`.
+- Getting information on every driver's performance in a given lap of a given race.
+The SQL implementation is found in `milestone-2/queries/feature-4/lap_info.sql`.
+- Allowing users to disqualify drivers from a given race.
+This involves dropping them to P20 and bumping everyone lower than them up.
+The SQL implementation is found in `milestone-2/queries/feature-5/disqualify.sql`.